A Fun-Filled Day Out with the Kids

 Getting in Touch, Literally

 From Mulberry Row, stroll the short pathway past the cemetery back to the Thomas Jefferson Visitor Center to check out the Griffin Discovery Room for some hands-on history.
 The Room offers a self-directed opportunity for kids, especially those ages 6 to 11, to play with all the things they just learned about!
 It includes reproductions of Jefferson's alcove bed, the nail-making shop, period clothing, and even a slave dwelling.
-Creating secret codes on Jefferson's wheel cipher, wielding a blacksmith's hammer, and playing games popular in Jefferson's era is a truly great way for kids to put everything they've just seen into context.
+Creating secret codes on Jefferson's wheel cipher and playing games popular in Jefferson's era is a truly great way for kids to put everything they've just seen into context.
 Note to kids: If your parents try to hog the model of Jefferson's polygraph machine, this would be a good time to remind them about that sharing thing.

 Modern Day Treasure Hunt